 Japan in 1854 seems the best model for an economy that emulated existing technology, where the Japanese noted their technical deficiency after being defeated by the US Navy and then adopted Western technology without having the Westerners actually own anything.
 So the question is why did Japan do this, but not the hundred or so other undeveloped countries?
 Romer's big idea seems best addressed by much less mathematical analysis; his model is sterile when applied to the real world.

 Romer's asking the right questions, but as Michele Boldrin noted in Against Intellectual Monopoly, the question about the value of various forms of patents is an empirical one, not deducible from theory.
-Clearly Romer's work motivated Kling and Schultz's chapter 2, which highlights the nature of our industrial revolution, which is truly remarkable.
-But to think that Romer's 'economic growth theory' has anything really to add, I haven't seen it.
+If Romer's 'growth theory' has anything really to add, I haven't seen it.